choojun/choojun.github.io/wsl.md

 ## E. Hadoop Installation and Configuration

-Note:
+> [!IMPORTANT]
-1. Throughout our practical, we will assume that the Hadoop user name is **hduser**.
+> 1. Throughout our practical, we will assume that the Hadoop user name is **hduser**.
-2. The first time that you launch your WSL Linux distro, you will be prompted to create a default user account.
+> 2. The first time that you launch your WSL Linux distro, you will be prompted to create a default user account.
 You may choose to either
-    * name the default user account as hduser, or
+>    * name the default user account as hduser, or
-    * create a separate user account named hduser.
+>    * create a separate user account named hduser.

 ### E1.
 Setup User Environment
 1. Create a new group named hadoop